federicorossi498/adattatori-web/index.md

 <iframe src="assets/plots/plot_ic50_v_target.html" width="150%" height="800px" frameborder="0"></iframe>

 Our journey into the statistical landscape of IC50 values begins with a pivotal question: "Are the observed differences among these values truly significant?".
 To answer this, we first turned to the Kolmogorov-Smirnov test, which confirmed that the data deviate from a normal distribution.
 Subsequently, we applied the Kruskal-Wallis test — a robust method for evaluating whether the medians of two or more groups diverge meaningfully.
 The results hinted at significant differences, prompting us to dig deeper.
-A post-hoc Dunn’s test followed, shedding light on the specifics: at the standard significance threshold of 0.05, the Gag-Pol polyprotein emerges as a standout, with its median logarithmic IC50 value diverging significantly from those of the other groups.
+A post-hoc Dunn’s test followed: at the standard significance threshold of 0.05, the Gag-Pol polyprotein emerges as a standout, with its median logarithmic IC50 value diverging significantly from those of the other groups.
 {: .text-justify}

 ### Focus on Ligands targeting Gag-Pol polyprotein